venicegeo/pz-docs/documents/userguide/5-userservices.md

 Once a user service is registered within Piazza, it can be invoked by sending a `POST` request to the Piazza API job endpoint `https://pz-gateway.venicegeo.io/job`.
 The `url` parameter in service registration, along with the `method` parameter, will constitute the execution endpoint.
 URL query parameters and/or the input being sent into the service are specified in the `dataInputs` field.

-For details on how to invoke a user service, see [Piazza Swagger API](http://pz-swagger.venicegeo.io/#!/Service/executeServiceUsingPOST).
+For details on how to invoke a user service, see <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Service/executeServiceUsingPOST">Piazza Swagger API</a>.

 Piazza users invoking a user service will get a job response JSON payload response in the following format: